 By that time, the use of Quaff had grown common.

 Quaffing implies consuming anything vigorously or all at once.
 Quaff can also apply to a beverage that is drunk in large quantities or all in one go, commonly an alcoholic beverage.
-Quaffs, quaffed, and quaffing all are synonyms.
+Quaffs quaffed, and quaffing all are synonyms.

 Main Differences Between Coif and Quaff

 - As stated above, Coif is primarily used as a noun in different aspects.
-On the other hand, Quaff is predominantly is used as a verb.
+On the other hand, Quaff is predominantly used as a verb.

 - A coif is a phrase that relates to headwear, particularly one that covers the neck as well as shoulders.
 It has been worn by both men and ladies throughout history.
 Quaffing is a verb that implies consuming with pleasure.
 This also implies consuming a huge quantity of something quickly.

-- The origin of Coif is said to be originated from the 11th century when the old monks used to wear it to cover themselves.
-Whereas, in the case of Quaff, it has been difficult to trace down the origin of this terminology.
+- The origin of Coif is said to be originated in the 11th century when the old monks used to wear it to cover themselves.
+Whereas, in the case of Quaff, it has been difficult to trace the origin of this terminology.
 But the closest trace of this term comes from Germany.

 - https://books.google.co.in/books?hl=en&lr=&id=N8342Ioe-04C&oi=fnd&pg=PA1&dq=Difference+Between+Coif+and+Quaff+(With+Table)&ots=GFo-oDBEwO&sig=-RAzL4K9lOPDyhsM74KskUMmAu8#v=onepage&q&f=false